 Total Tax Rate

 STEP 2: Enter pre-tax yield of an in-state municipal bond1

 You would need this amount of pre-tax yield to get equivalent after-tax income

-Learn More About How Taxes Can Impact Your Investments
+Learn More About How Taxes Affect Your Investment Returns

 Manage concentrated stock positions

 The output of this calculator is for educational purposes only and should not be considered investment, legal or tax advice.
-The output is general in nature and may not apply to your individual tax situation and is not intended to serve as the primary or sole basis for your investment or tax-planning decisions.
+It is intended for U.S. individual taxpayers resident in the 50 states or the District of Columbia, and is not applicable to trusts, estates, corporations or persons subject to special rules under federal, state or local income tax laws.
+The indicated tax treatment of investment income applies to funds and accounts held outside qualified retirement plans and other tax-deferred or tax-exempt investment vehicles.
+The output is general in nature and is not intended to serve as the primary or sole basis for investment or tax-planning decisions.

 For more individualized information, you should consult your tax advisor or investment professional.
 You bear sole responsibility for any decisions you make based on the output of this calculator.
 The calculator makes certain assumptions that may not apply to you.
 The calculator has many inherent limitations, and individual results may vary.

 Tax rates and tax laws are updated through April 15, 2020.
 Indicated rates are those that apply to an incremental dollar of additional income, which may vary from your average tax rates.
 The displayed rates have been rounded to the nearest hundredth of a percent.
 The indicated Total Tax Rate may not add up to the displayed component rates due to rounding.